michaelfortunato/lor-packet/career.md

 3. Developing and optimizing the ObjectScript runtime/virtual machine.

 ### How I Got In
 As I mentioned above, the majority of members of that team either have advanced degrees or many years of industry expertise.
-In fact, in order to be promoted to that team, InterSystem's founder and CEO decides personally who is able to work for the group and reviews each app himself.
+In fact, in order to join that team, InterSystem's founder and CEO decides personally who is able to work for the group and reviews each app himself.

 It was my dream to join this team because of its research nature and because of the class of problems they were tackling: compiler theory and general systems development with an emphasis on research and performance.